tuletech/report_cat/README.md

  * have_param

- Report subclasses will automatically appear under the ReportCat index controller, allowing you to add a new report with custom form, columns and charts by just adding a subclass.
+ Report subclasses will automatically appear under the ReportCat index controller, allowing you to add a new report with custom form, columns and charts by just adding a single ReportCat::Report subclass.

 ## Getting Started